uxcam/cordova-uxcam/README.md

 ## Release Notes ##

-v2.3.2 - Updating Android and iOS SDKs to latest versions (Jul 2016) v2.3.1 - Updating README to reflect change in name with the new plugin registry v2.3.0 - Updated to iOS SDK 2.5.0 and Android SDK 2.1.9
+v2.3.3 - Updating Android and iOS SDKs to latest versions (Sep 2016) v2.3.2 - Updating Android and iOS SDKs to latest versions (Jul 2016) v2.3.1 - Updating README to reflect change in name with the new plugin registry v2.3.0 - Updated to iOS SDK 2.5.0 and Android SDK 2.1.9